IsmaelGC24/Lenguajes-Formales/README.md

-DFA Minimization Algorithm
+# DFA Minimization Algorithm

+## Project Description
+This project implements the DFA minimization algorithm based on Kozen's approach from "Automata and Computability".
+The program identifies equivalent states in a Deterministic Finite Automaton that can be collapsed to produce a minimal automaton.

+The algorithm works by marking state pairs that are distinguishable through a process of iterative refinement, ultimately identifying which states behave identically for all input strings.

-Student Information
+## Students Information

 Full Name: Ismael García Ceballos - Santiago Arellano López

 Class Number: 5730

-Environment Specifications
+## Environment Specifications

 Operating System: Windows 10/11

 Programming Language: C++ (C++11 standard or higher)